 Do not use Kölner Burnishing Clay over traditional water gilding without first applying a barrier coat of shellac.
 Do not use Kölner Burnishing Clay to patch chips in traditional water gilding, as the systems are incompatible over time.

 Kölner Burnishing Clays are used at room temperature.
-Prior to use, they should be thinned slightly with water, in the following ratios:
+Before use, they should be thinned slightly with water in the following ratios:

 100ml (3.40z) Kölner Burnishing Clay add 0.25 oz of water